Metering

 A light meter is a useful photography tool that measures the intensity of light.
 Reflected light is significant when photographing a subject because it bounces off the subject and other elements in the scene.

-The light is focused through the camera lens onto a particular sensitive surface to be measured.
-The exposure meter, which is integrated into both DSLR and mirrorless cameras, adjusts the aperture and shutter speed based on the amount of light passing through the lens as measured by the built-in meter.
+The camera lens focuses light onto a sensitive surface for measurement.
+The exposure meter, integrated into both DSLR and mirrorless cameras, measures the light passing through the lens and adjusts the aperture and shutter speed accordingly.

-The internal exposure meter is employed by the metering systems of both DSLR and mirrorless cameras.
+The metering systems of both DSLR and mirrorless cameras employ the internal exposure meter.
 The light meter believes it to be about to precisely measure the luminance and determine the average brightness of a scene.

 18 percent gray